Stevenfavour/Linuxfundametal0/README23.md

 Upon running the command, the password is returned as shown above.

-Proceed to install suggested plugins
+Proceed to install the suggested plugins

 ![](./Img23/13.png)

-Create user account
+Create a user account

 ![](./Img23/14.png)

-Finally, Log in into the console.
+Finally, log in to the console.

 ![](./Img23/15.png)